 In an enterprise environment, you would install GeoServer onto your existing web server such as Apache Tomcat, and it is very possible that you will need to do this sometime in the future.
 The process is straightforward enough that I was able to do it following this instructional YouTube video even though the video is not in English; however, for the assignments in this class, please use the Jetty server and only attempt the Tomcat install if Jetty is not working.
 My intent is to keep everyone on as close to the same environment as possible, so that I can be more helpful with troubleshooting if needed.

-- Type a GeoServer username and password in the upper boxes and click Login.
-You may remember that the installation created an administrative user with the username admin and the password geoserver.
+- Log into GeoServer by using the username admin and the password geoserver in the upper boxes and click Login.
+These are the default username and password for the administrator account.
 You must use this the first time you log in.

 You will see a welcome page similar to the following: